loco-rs/loco/docs-site/content/docs/getting-started/tour/index.md

   * `Rest API` which has the DB connection and user auth, but does not include views (no asset serving option later on).
   * `SaaS app` which comes with the DB connection and user auth, as well as views and templating.

-* For DB providers you can choose `Sqlite` or `Postgres`.
+* For DB providers you can choose `Sqlite` or `Postgres`, both options are supported in `loco`.
 This option and the following options are not available when you choose the `lightweight-service` template.
 </div>

  Now `cd` into your `myapp` and start your app by running `cargo loco start`: